 SR 25 is a high-performance alkaline stripper, ideal for effectively removing waxes and metallic emulsion…

-In this case, it is imperative to change the product and refer to the manufacturer's technical data sheet for the floor, which sometimes recommends solvent-based formulations rather than alkaline ones, for example.
-Discoloration can also be linked to the age of the floor, and in this case, a lower dilution will be required to promote mechanical action.
+In this case, it is essential to change products and refer to the manufacturer's technical data sheet for the flooring, which sometimes recommends solvent-based rather than alkaline formulations, for example.
+Discoloration can also be related to the age of the flooring, and in this case, a lower dilution will be necessary to promote mechanical action.
+Certain solvent-based formulas with a slightly lower pH, such as Taski Jontec Linosafe, will be perfectly suited.

-A simple method involves applying a little clean water to different points on your surface and placing a pH paper strip or litmus paper on it.
-This type of strip used to check the pH of swimming pools is readily available on the market.
-If your pH strip indicates a pH that is still alkaline, it will be imperative to repeat the rinsing operation, otherwise the wax will not hold well in the next phase.
+A simple method involves applying a little clean water to various points on your surface and placing a pH test strip or litmus paper on each spot.
+These types of strips, used to test the pH of swimming pools, are readily available.
+If your pH strip indicates a pH that is still alkaline, it is essential to repeat the rinsing process, otherwise the wax will not adhere properly in the next phase.

-Generally, the standard black stripping disc color is preferred, but a preliminary test should be carried out.
-Alternatives can be brown, blue, or green for very fragile floors.
-Conversely, for heavier stripping, Hi Pro stripping discs allow for deeper action.
+Generally, the standard black stripping disc is preferred, but a preliminary test should be carried out.
+Alternatives include brown, blue, or green for very delicate floors.
+Conversely, for stronger stripping, Hi Pro stripping discs allow for deeper action.

 themes